prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/nltk.md

 # Python Language Overview

-### The `nltk` Module
+### The `nltk` Package

-The `nltk` (Natural Language Tool Kit) module is a good introduction to some common Natural Language Processing (NLP) processes, including Sentiment Analysis, Named Entity Recognition, and document preprocessing.
+The `nltk` (Natural Language Tool Kit) package is a good introduction to some common Natural Language Processing (NLP) processes, including Sentiment Analysis, Named Entity Recognition, and document preprocessing.
 You can also download corpus collections with nltk for practice or to serve as training data for machine learning applications.

 Reference: